BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Dialogs.ChoiceFlow/readme.md

 * A JSON representation of the choice tree (see below for an example of ChoiceFlow JSON)
 * Build up a collection of ChoiceFlowItem objects

-The following settings can be applied when adding your dialog to the DialogSet.

-* **ApiKey** - Required - This should be the API key for the mapping provider you are using
-* **Prompt** - Required - The initial prompt shown to the user. e.g. "Please enter your post code"
-* **BotState** - Required - This is an instance of BotState (e.g. ConversationState or UserState) - this allows the dialog to store / retrieve user favorites.
-If you set the SkipFavorites flag then this can be passed as null.
-* **UseAzureMaps** - Optional - This defaults to true, in which case Azure maps will be used and you should provide an Azure Maps API key.
-If you set this to false then Bing Maps will be used and you should use a Bing Maps API key.
-* **LocationRequiredFields** - Optional - Here you can pass in a list of required fields which the use will need to populate if they are empty when a location is found using the initial search.
-In the example above I have specified Street Address and Post Code are required.
-* **Options** - Optional - Various options to control how the dialog works.
-Including the abiity to use / not use the favorites functionality, skipping the final confirmation and reverse geocoding of addresses.
-* **LocationResourceManager** - Optional - Here you can provde an implementation of the LocationResourceManager class, which allows you to override the default strings used by the dialog.

 #### ChoiceFlow JSON

 Below is an example of the JSON required to define a ChoiceFlow.
 This includes examples of the various required and optional properties.